 The Remuneration and Nominations Committee was formed on 20 June 2016 and its period is in line with the period of the Board and consists of the following members:

-1. Mr. Meshal Jassim Al Marzouq Head of Committee - Non-Executive
+- 1. Mr. Meshal Jassim Al Marzoug

-2. Mr. Mahmoud Dawoud Al Marzouq Member of the Committee - Independent
+- 2. Mr. Mahmoud Dawoud Al Marzoug

-3. Mr. Zeyad Hassan Al Qaissy Member of the Committee - Independent
+- 3. Mr. Zeyad Hassan Al Qaissy

-4. Mr. Salah Abdulaziz Al Bahar Secretary of the Committee
+- 4. Mr. Salah Abdulaziz Al Bahar

-Meetings of the Remunerations and Nominations Committee during 2016
+Meetings of the Remunerations and Nominations Committee during 2017